 Many years ago, I attended a seminar designed to assist women who owned small businesses.
 The facilitator asked each of us to write down the goals we had for our company during the upcoming year.
-Once we had written our plans on paper and were divided into sections of 15, where we were asked to share our plans with the other members of our newly-formed group.
-Finally, the seminar leader asked all of the over 300 women participants, if any of us would come up front and tell the audience what our plans were.
+Once we had written our plans on paper, we were divided into groups of 15 where we shared our plans with the other members of our newly-formed group.
+Finally, the seminar leader asked all of the over 300 women, if any of us would come up front and tell everyone what our plans were.

-While everyone was involved in the first two assignments, there were only 15 women who agreed to share with the entire group.
+While everyone chose to participate in the first two assignments, there were only 15 women who agreed to verbally share with the entire group.

 Do you ever remember hearing people say, "History repeats itself?"
 If you study the rise and fall of nations throughout the years, you'll find this statement to be true.
 Quite often it is the same mistakes that are made repeatedly.

 However, I have some great news to share with you.
-Mistakes aren't the only things we find are repeated.
+Mistakes aren't the only things we find get repeated.
 Heaven's blessings are also repetitious!
-This is why Abraham, Isaac and Jacob built altars as they traveled.
+This is why we find Abraham, Isaac and Jacob building altars as they traveled.
 These altars became reminders of God's repeated blessings.

-In Deuteronomy 6: 3-9 (K.J.V.), when Moses was talking with the children of Israel, he instructed them, "Love the Lord thy God with all thine heart, and with all thy soul, and with all thy might.
+In Deuteronomy 6:3-9, KJV, when Moses was talking with the children of Israel, he instructed them to, "Love the Lord thy God with all thine heart, and with all thy soul, and with all thy might.
 And these words, which I command thee this day, shalt be in thine heart: and thou shalt teach them diligently unto thy children, and shalt talk of them when thou sittest in thine house, and when thou walkest by the way, and when thou liest down, and when thou risest up.
 And thou shalt bind them upon the posts of thy house, and on thy gates."

-After reading this passage, you might think the leader of the business seminar I attended was a Bible student and took her presentation straight from the pages of the Old Testament.
-Moses instructed the children of Israel by reminding them that if you want to remember who God is, what He is and how He treats His children, write it down, read it, learn it and above all, speak it.
+After reading this passage, you might think the leader of the business seminar I attended was a Bible student and took her presentation straight from the pages of Moses’ writing.
+For it was Moses who said to the children of Israel that if you want to remember who God is, what He is and how He treats His children, write it down, read it, learn it and above all speak it.

 Let me offer this suggestion.
-Several months ago I obtained a blank-page journal and listed prayer requests.
-Many Transformation Garden friends are in my book.
-But recently, I added a new section I call "Answers to Prayers."
+Several months ago I got a blank-page journal where I list prayer requests.
+Many Transformation Garden friends’ names are in my book.
+But recently, I added a section called: "Answered Prayers."
 Now I list the prayers God has answered.
-I have found that when I get discouraged by present conditions, all I need to do is go through my personal list of the way God has come to my rescue in the past.
+And I have found that when I get discouraged by present conditions, all I need to do is go through my personal list of the way God has come to my rescue in the past.

-One of the most important reasons for audibly thanking God for the way He has led us in the past is that it makes us "hustle-bustle" people "STOP" and take stock of our lives, on a daily basis.
+One of the most important reasons for audibly thanking God for the way He has led us in the past is that it makes us "hustle-bustle" people "STOP" and take stock of our lives - everyday.

 Let me explain this thought in practical terms.

 You get up in the morning.
 You overslept because the alarm clock didn't go off.
 Because you were running late, you decided to skip breakfast.
 You grabbed the first outfit you could find in your closet that wasn't wrinkled, slapped on your make-up, ran a brush through your hair, gave the kids lunch money and told them you'd meet them at the car.
-As you ran toward the garage, with your hand on the door-knob, you whispered, "Lord, be with me today."
-Out the door you went to listen to your kids quarreling; to fight traffic; to deal with a grumpy boss; to leave work late; and finally fall into bed too tired to sleep!
+As you ran toward the garage, with your hand on the door-knob you whispered, "Lord, be with me today."
+Out the door you went to fight traffic, to listen to your kids quarreling; to deal with a grumpy boss; to leave work late; and finally to fall into bed too tired to sleep!
 And lucky you, you get to do this all over again tomorrow.

 Unfortunately, "Door-Knob" prayers, as I call them, don't do the job when we need to reach down and have our well filled in order to handle what life throws at us.
 The reason I say this is that I know what I'm talking about for way too often in my past I've tried to get by with "Door-Knob" prayers spoken in the rush of the moment.

 When I started taking time each day to "audibly" thank God for the way He has kept me and guided me in the past, something wonderful began to happen.
-No matter what problem loomed before me, it didn't seem as big or ferocious or unsolvable.
+No matter what problem loomed before me in the future, it didn't seem as big or ferocious or unsolvable.
 All of a sudden, a remembrance would come to my mind.
-And as I reflected on God's leading in the past, I began to have faith that the same God who guided me this far, would not let me down.
+And as I reflected on God's leading in the past, I began to have faith that the same God who guided me this far would not let me down in the future.

 When I was growing up, Friday evenings were reserved for what my parents called "Family Council."
 After supper and the dishes were done, we would sit in the living room and each family member would share the events of their week.
 I can never remember one of these "Councils" ending without my father saying, "Hasn't God been good to us this week!"
 It was an audible reminder to all of us that God was good.
-That He is a faithful Guide.
-And that He would not let us down.
-Those evenings became the "altars" in the lives of my sister and me that when reflected upon remind us that if God took care of the past, and if He handled today, He certainly has tomorrow under His control.
+That He was a faithful Guide.
+And He would not let us down.
+Those evenings became the "altars" in the lives of my sister and me that when reflected upon remind us that if God took care of the past, He can handletoday, and He certainly has tomorrow under His control.

 "A" - I audibly thank You for the way You have led me in the past.